ds4se/chapters/cabird/interviews.md

 There are a number of things that we try to do as soon as possible after the interview while the interview is fresh in our minds.

 Since I often interview with another person, we talk about the things that we noticed in the interview as we leave the office of the interviewee.
 This can include things that were surprising, things that we have heard before from other interviewees, and things that did or did not go well during the interview.
 I am frequently surprised at the things that the other interviewer picks up on that I don't and vice versa.
-We also talk about whether we've reached saturation, if and how our interview guide should be modified, and
+We also talk about whether we've reached saturation and if our interview guide should be modified.

 Based on these conversations and my own thoughts and impressions from the interview, I try to write down post-interview notes.
 I use the notes taken during the interview as part of the basis for this, but the post-interview are more coherent, organized, and thoughtful because they are not as constrained by time as in-interview notes.